OUR GOAL IS TO SAVE ALL ADOPTABLE CATS AND DOGS FROM EUTHANASIA IN MODOC COUNTY, REGARDLESS OF AGE OR BREED.

 ADOPTION TAKES TIME, MONEY AND THE PROPER FACILITIES.
 Make no mistake, this is not a criticism of our local shelters.
 We believe they are doing the best they can with what they have.
 Adoption programs take time, money, dedicated staff, and the proper facilities.
 It is not a matter of pointing interested adopters at a kennel and taking their money.
 All animals must be spayed or neutered and micro-chipped before they can be adopted out per State Law.
 In addition to this, HPHS tracks every animal's medical and behavioral history, takes them to and from the vet, pays for all medical treatment, takes photos of them, writes bios and then advertises them all over.
 We also train them, take them to adoption events, socialize and exercise them, interview interested adopters, confirm potential adopters have the right home environment and facilities for them, and, of course, feed and clean up after them until they are in their new home.

 The average adult dog or cat stays with us for 30 days, kittens and puppies are often with us much longer.
 Neither the City nor the County can dedicate that much time for each and every animal they take into their facility.
 It takes volunteers!
 However, even volunteers need resources.
 We need money for gasoline to transport the animals, kennels and crates to keep them contained, electricity to heat and light our kennel areas, dog and cat food, cat litter, leashes and collars, toys and cat scratching trees, and disinfectant, not to mention paying for mundane things like insurance, trash collection and the mortgage on the Thrift Store building where all our cats are housed.

 WHAT DOES IT TAKE TO "SAVE THEM ALL"?
 It takes YOU.
-Our #1 need right is funding!
-Our #2 need are volunteers who are willing to help is walk and train dogs, foster cats or help in the Thrift Store on a regular basis.
+Our #1 need right now is funding!
+Our #2 need is volunteers who are willing to help us walk and train dogs, foster dogs and cats or help in the Thrift Store on a regular basis.

 Thank you for your help and interest in making sure Modoc's Pets are well cared for!